Best Yarra Valley Wineries 2019

 Radicchio salad was the perfect complement to our pizza.
 All food was professionally presented by the kitchen team.

 A big thing for us is the attitude of the staff in a busy winery restaurant and here at Zonzo Estate we experienced professional, warm and welcoming service.
 As the restaurant was pumping (and it seemed that 100 people arrived at once) the staff were taking the high activity in their stride, gracious and keen to please, explaining the menu and attentive to our table.
-Head chef and owner Rod Micallef spoke with us (pictured in front of the wood fired oven) while in the throes of service to a packed restaurant, calm and cheerful, proud of his food and service.
+Head chef and owner Rod Micallef spoke with us while in the throes of service to a packed restaurant, calm and cheerful, proud of his food and service.
 The World Loves Melbourne always thinks there's something about an owner operator running a business, and the passion and care is seen at every level with hands on application.

 Dessert also hit the mark with Orange infused Panna Cotta served with a decadent Cointreau and orange syrup.